-If, prior to the beginning of a school year, the number of admissible applicants exceeds capacity, there shall be a random public drawing for new students with priority given to those already attending or those with siblings attending.
+If, prior to the beginning of a school year, the number of admissible applicants exceeds capacity, there shall be a random public drawing for new students.
 At the conclusion of the public random drawing, all students who were not granted admission due to over-capacity shall be given the option to put their name on a wait list according to their draw in the lottery.
 This wait list will allow students the option of enrollment in the case of an opening during the current school year.
 In no circumstance will a wait list carry over to the following school year.
 Upon confirmation that a student has secured a spot at the Charter School, parents must complete and submit an application form.